 Gaslighting can take place in the workplace or in any relationship.
 Generally, it concerns control, infidelity, or money.
 A typical scenario is when an intimate partner lies to conceal a relationship with someone else.
 In other cases, it may be to conceal gambling debts or stock or investment losses.
 The manipulator is often a narcissist, addict, or a sociopath, particularly if gaslighting is premeditated or used to cover up a crime.
 In one case, a sociopath was stealing from his girlfriend whose apartment he shared.
 She gave him money each month to pay the landlord, but he kept it.
 He hacked into her credit cards and bank accounts, but was so devious that to induce her trust he bought her gifts with her money and pretended to help her find the hacker.
 It was only when the landlord eventually informed her that she was way behind in the rent that she discovered her boyfriend’s treachery.

 When the motive is purely control, a spouse might use shame to undermine his or her partner’s confidence, loyalty, or intelligence.
 A wife might attack her husband’s manhood and manipulate him by calling him weak or spineless.
-A husband might undermine his wife’s self-esteem by criticizing her looks or competence professionally or as a mother.
-A typical tactic is to either claim that friends or relatives agree with the manipulator’s negative statements or to disparage them so that that they cannot be trusted in order to isolate the victim and gain greater control.
+A husband might weaken his wife’s self-esteem by criticizing her looks or competence professionally or as a mother.
+A typical tactic to isolate the victim and gain greater control is to disparage friends or relatives so that that they cannot be trusted or claim that they agree with the manipulator’s negative statements.
 A similar strategy is to undermine the partner’s relationships with friends and relatives by accusing him or her of disloyalty.